julnicolas/enginereering_notes/python/asyncio/concepts.md

 ## Main asyncio components
-- `Task`: a task is a user provided coroutine object whose execution is managed (ran then resumed if needed) by asyncio.
-Tasks are created with `asyncio.create_task`
+- `Task`: a task is a user provided coroutine object whose execution is managed (run then resumed if needed) by asyncio.
+Tasks are created with `asyncio.create_task`.
+Tasks are executed `concurently` by asyncio.
+    When a coroutine is run without using a Task object, coroutine execution is sequential (as they have to be awaited).
 - `TaskGroup`: a task group is an aggregate of tasks.
 They are used to batch await operations on the whole group
 - `Future`: low level asyncio object.
 One of the building blocks of the Task